People Speak Out About Their Greatest Malicious Compliance Revenge

 And you’re going to have to wait at least 10-20 more minutes.
 She throws a minor hissy-fit in front of some other guests in the lobby, but they’re definitely not on Team Merida.
 Back to the waiting area she goes.

+We get them sat at a picnic table on the front water, prime real estate.
 It was about 40 minutes from when I quoted her, so I had five to spare.
 The rest of her group is happy with the spot and looks hungry and ready to order.

 I motion over their server, Leah, and say let’s get this order in quickly.
 Not good enough for her.
 She again complains that they waited an hour (nope, 40 minutes) and that they should get free appetizers at the very least.
 Now, I will always admit a mistake on our part and make it right, but we quoted her, gave her the best table possible, and still came in under time.

 This is business as usual.
-BUT sometimes I’m a nice guy and realize people are hangry, have low blood sugar, and need some love.
+BUT sometimes I’m a nice guy and realize people are hangry, have low b***d sugar, and need some love.
 So I ask her, “Have you ever had she-crab soup?”
 She looks bewildered and shakes her head.

 I say, “I’m gonna bring you some she-crab soup.”
 The group orders apps and entrees at the same time.
 Leah asks if they want her to bring it all together.
 No, no, they say—bring the apps first, then fire the entrees.